lucasreed/k8s-poc-configs/README.md

 # Kubernetes PoC
-These config files are taken from my article "Building a Kubernetes Proof of Concept"
+These config files are taken from my article "Tips for building a Kubernetes proof of concept"